erdogant/bnlearn/docs/source/Create DAG.rst

   Created DAG.

-For each node we can specifying the probability distributions:
+For each node we can specify the probability distributions:

 .. code-block:: python

+   # Import the library
+   from pgmpy.factors.discrete import TabularCPD

    # Cloudy
    cpt_cloudy = TabularCPD(variable='Cloudy', variable_card=2, values=[[0.5], [0.5]])